mohammad-siraj/hexarchgo/README.md

 ## Directory Structure

+- `/libs`: Contains the libarries implementaion for many common components being used in the project.

 - `/cmd`: Contains the main entry point for your application.
 Each service or component could have its own subdirectory here.

 - `/internal`: Holds the internal packages of the application.